jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 First we have to index our genome.
 We'll do that with the bowtie2-build command, just as we did for lambda phage in the previous tutorial.

 Recall that we give bowtie2-build two things – the name of our genome, and a general name (prefix) to label the output files.
-A good practice is to keep the name of the output files the same as the original genome file (without the .fna.gz or .fana extension) to avoid confusion.
+A good practice is to keep the name of the output files the same as the original genome file (without the .fna.gz or .fna extension) to avoid confusion.

 ```html